seppzer0/zero_kernel/docs/FLASHING.md

 - install NetHunter + NetHunter Terminal apps;
 - open NetHunter app (if seeing a Busybox-related error, press "OK" and re-open the app);
 - navigate to the `Kali Chroot Manager` submenu and install the chroot (if you downloaded it beforehand, use the "restore" option);
+- make sure that your NetHunter and NetHunter Terminal apps are properly configured to see the installed chroot directory (by default it may be `/data/local/nhsystem/kalifs`; if you see it anywhere, change it to `/data/local/nhsystem/kali-arm64`);
 - in NetHunter Terminal app open `Kali` shell (if it opens properly, then congratulations, you have a working Kali NetHunter on your device).

 #### For KernelSU users